Ayanokoji12786/fitness-app-prototype/README.md

-# fitness-app-prototype
+# Fitness App Prototype

-Simple fitness app prototype built to learn debugging and deployment.
+This is a simple fitness app prototype.

+I built this app to learn how to deploy an app, debug errors, and test it on a real Android device before building a more complex project.